Choosing the best backpacking tent for your needs is not always easy for the beginner. There are tons of details to learn and know.

 When your carrying everything on your back for days, every ounce is important.
 Naturally you want the lightest possible tent.
 Keep in mind that light weight must balanced against durability.

+Whether or not you bring a tarp along will make a significant difference as well.
 In many cases lightweight backpacking tents sacrifice durability to achieve their light weight.

 This is pretty easy to determine.
 Just consider what time of year you will be using the and the conditions you will be camping in.
 Its always best to prepare for the coldest possible conditions you will likely be exposed to.